- Signs Of Depression in Your Oral Health

 If your anxiety is interfering with your ability to receive adequate oral health care, it is best to speak to a psychiatric professional about ways that you can manage your anxiety.
 You can also speak with a dentist who has experience with dental phobias about what the office can do to put you more at ease.

-Frequently Asked Questions About Anxiety and Oral Health
+Frequently Asked Questions About Oral Anxiety

 Can Anxiety Cause You to Avoid Brushing Your Teeth?